Egv2/basic-finance-panel/README.md

 ## Contact

-For any inquiries or feedback, please contact [your.email@example.com](mailto:your.email@example.com).
+For any inquiries or feedback, please contact me.

----

-Thank you for using the Finance Panel Boilerplate Template!
-We hope it accelerates your project development and helps you build an outstanding financial dashboard.